Purpose

 Handling flight cancellations

-• Flight cancellations can present challenges, particularly due to the timing and lack of advance notice provided.
-When an airline notifies TravelBank of a flight cancellation, TravelBank promptly informs travelers through email.
-However, TravelBank’s ability to relay this information hinges on the airline's notification, which may not always be as timely as travelers desire.
+Flight cancellations can present challenges, particularly due to the timing and lack of advance notice provided.
+When an airline notifies us of a flight cancellation, we promptly inform travelers through email.
+However, our ability to relay this information hinges on the airline's notification, which may not always be as timely as travelers desire.
 Airlines also directly communicate with travelers, similar to how travelers receive notifications when traveling personally.

-• If you’ve purchased TravelBank group travel service, a dedicated group travel support team will monitor flight cancellations and weather delays throughout the event date.
+If you’ve purchased group travel service, a dedicated group travel support team will monitor flight cancellations and weather delays throughout the event date.
 They will be on standby, ready to assist.

 Going live

-• TravelBank strongly encourages all users, including admins and managers, to activate their profiles as soon as possible.
-If a user attempts to book a trip and their manager has not yet activated the manager’s TravelBank account and completed their profile, the approval request will be routed to an admin instead.
+We strongly encourage all users, including admins and managers, to activate their profiles as soon as possible.
+If a user attempts to book a trip and their manager has not yet activated the manager’s account and completed their profile, the approval request will be routed to an admin instead.
 All users need to have their accounts activated to ensure seamless processing of travel requests.
 This practice aligns with standard procedures.

-• Your TravelBank subscription includes access to the TravelBank dedicated travel support team who are available 24/7 to assist users.
+Your platform subscription includes access to the dedicated travel support team who are available 24/7 to assist users.
 We encourage all users to continue working closely with the travel support team for any travel-related assistance.
-While reaching out to internal admin teams might be a natural habit for users, it's important that you emphasize to users the role of the dedicated support team, especially while implementing the TravelBank travel platform.
-You and your internal admin teams may become overwhelmed during the transition to TravelBank, as TravelBank is a new platform for you as well.
-By leveraging the expertise of the TravelBank travel support team, you can promote a smoother transition to using TravelBank and get more efficient assistance for all users.
+While reaching out to internal admin teams might be a natural habit for users, it's important that you emphasize to users the role of the dedicated support team, especially while implementing the travel platform.
+You and your internal admin teams may become overwhelmed during the transition to the platform, as it is a new platform for you as well.
+By leveraging the expertise of the travel support team, you can promote a smoother transition to using the platform and get more efficient assistance for all users.

-• TravelBank travel agents are thoroughly trained to assist end users efficiently and prioritize their travel needs based on urgency.
+Our travel agents are thoroughly trained to assist end users efficiently and prioritize their travel needs based on urgency.
 Urgent matters, specifically those concerning travelers en route or on the day of travel, are categorized as the highest priorities.
 In these scenarios, a live agent begins communication with the user within minutes.
-In addition, TravelBank adheres to a service level agreement (SLA) that guarantees consistent response times.
+In addition, we adhere to a service level agreement (SLA) that guarantees consistent response times.

 Need help?

-If you need help, contact the TravelBank travel support team by:
+If you need help, contact the travel support team: